Employer Guide to Apprenticeships

 What is an Apprenticeship?

-An apprenticeship is a paid job where the employee learns and gains valuable experiences.
-This involves the employee being on a training programme that usually lasts at least 15+ months (including the assessment period).
+An apprenticeship is a paid job where the employee learns and gains valuable experience.
+This involves the employee being on a training programme that usually lasts at least 15 months (including the assessment period).

 They must spend around 20% of their working hours completing training with an accredited provider.
 That’s the part we look after.

 Apprentices are entitled to the same benefits and have the same rights as other employees.
-This means that they get:
+This means they receive:

 Why Should I Add an Apprentice to my Team?

 You can hire someone new or upskill a promising existing employee.
-And, as an employer, you can get government funding to pay for all or most of their training.
+As an employer, you can also receive government funding to cover all or most of their training costs.

-Apprentices can be at different levels, from school leavers to university graduates, to people who want to further their careers or change direction completely.
+Apprentices can be at different levels, from school leavers to university graduates, to individuals looking to further their careers or change direction completely.

 Figures from apprenticeships.gov.uk state: